Bèlgica flag Bèlgica: Entorn econòmic

 Withholding Taxes

-Dividends: 30% (standard rate); Interest: 30%/15% on specific government bonds and regulated savings deposits; Royalties: 30% (standard rate).
-Lower rates are available under double taxation treaties.
+Dividends: 30% (standard rate); Interest: 30%/15% on specific government bonds and regulated savings deposits; Royalties: 30% (standard rate)/15% on certain income from literary and associated rights and from legal and compulsory licenses not exceeding EUR 70,220.

 Bilateral Agreement